 I’m an asset manager for a small real estate private equity company.
 In this post I’m going to break down what a typical day looks like.
 You may think that I tried to exaggerate the number of different tasks I’m involved in in a single day, but this really is what a typical day looks like.
 Of course, if you work for a larger firm with many verticals within each department, then this would not be typical.
 When I worked for a large publicly traded REIT, my day was much more focused – I performed a lot of the same tasks over and over again.
 The larger the company the more specialized your work will be.
-I won’t delve into the pros and cons of working for small and large companies on this post, but I do want to make the distinction that the types or responsibilities you’ll have as an asset manager can vary widely from one organization to another.
+I won’t delve into the pros and cons of working for small and large companies on this post, but I do want to make the distinction that your responsibilities as an asset manager can vary widely from one organization to another.

 Currently I oversee over 1MM SF of retail and industrial assets in the Western US.
 OK, here we go.

 8:00 AM: I usually get into the office around 8am.
 However, several times per week I get in between 7-7:30am in order to get things done before the day heats up.
 I generally spend the first 10 minutes reviewing what I need to accomplish that day, going over my calendar, and setting my goals.
 I try to identify the two or three highest priorities of each day.
 After that I usually spend a few minutes responding to emails that came in the night before that need a timely response.
-They I try to tackle my highest priority objective for the day before the phone starts ringing and meetings begin.
+Then I try to tackle my highest priority objective for the day, before the phone starts ringing and meetings begin.
 This could be anything from reading through a lease, a letter of intent, responding to an attorney, preparing for a meeting, reviewing property-level financials, or running a financial analysis on a transaction.

 9:30 AM: By now I have 20 emails.
 I go through them, and about 10 of them I need to respond to.
 One is from an attorney I’m working with on a lease.
 I review her suggested revisions and respond with my recommendations.
 Another email comes from a property manager.
 She would like to do some repairs and cosmetic work at one of our properties before the end of the year.
 I go into the budget and see if we budgeted for any of these items.
 There is some room there and I know that 4 of the 10 items on her list would make a big impact considering their cost (good ROI).
 I approve the 4 items that fit within the budget for the year.
 I then quickly respond to the rest before my 10 meeting.